-As organic reach declines and paid impressions grow thanks to changes in algorithms that force brands to pay for ads, Instagram hashtags in 2022 continue to represent the single best way to organically manage your social marketing campaigns by using your Instagram posts to increase reach on the platform.
+As organic reach declines and paid impressions grow thanks to changes in algorithms that force brands to pay for ads, Instagram hashtags in 2023 continue to represent one of the best ways to organically manage your social marketing campaigns by using your Instagram posts to increase reach on the platform.

 Since you're probably already familiar with the basics of Instagram hashtags, use this insider's guide to learn intermediate to advanced Instagram hashtag strategies, including professional tips, to connect with your target audience.

 Let's first understand why Instagram hashtags work

 Instagram's hashtags are a completely different game than any other platform.
 On Instagram, it literally makes you recognizable, as there are no other symbols to use to make the search identify what you are posting about.
 Instagram’s CEO promised they will create a semantic Instagram search — but it still doesn’t seem to be working.
 And the only searchable thing in your posts is still — a hashtag.